LeNet: Development history

-In 1988, LeCun et al. published a neural network design that recognize handwritten zip code.
-However, its convolutional kernels were hand-designed.
+In late November 1988, John S. Denker (Note: John Stewart Denker joined the Adaptive Systems Research Department in 1985.) et al. published a neural network design for recognizing handwritten zip codes.
+However, its first few layers of connections were hand-tuned.

 In 1989, Yann LeCun et al. at Bell Labs first applied the backpropagation algorithm to practical applications, and believed that the ability to learn network generalization could be greatly enhanced by providing constraints from the task's domain.
 He combined a convolutional neural network trained by backpropagation algorithms to read handwritten numbers and successfully applied it in identifying handwritten zip code numbers provided by the US Postal Service.
 This was the prototype of what later came to be called LeNet-1.
 In the same year, LeCun described a small handwritten digit recognition problem in another paper, and showed that even though the problem is linearly separable, single-layer networks exhibited poor generalization capabilities.
 When using shift-invariant feature detectors on a multi-layered, constrained network, the model could perform very well.
 He believed that these results proved that minimizing the number of free parameters in the neural network could enhance the generalization ability of the neural network.

-In 1990, their paper described the application of backpropagation networks in handwritten digit recognition again.
-They only performed minimal preprocessing on the data, and the model was carefully designed for this task and it was highly constrained.
+In 1989, their paper introducing LeNet-1 described the application of backpropagation networks in handwritten digit recognition again.
+They only performed minimal preprocessing on the data, and the model was carefully designed for the task and was highly constrained.
 The input data consisted of images, each containing a number, and the test results on the postal code digital data provided by the US Postal Service showed that the model had an error rate of only 1% and a rejection rate of about 9%.

 Their research continued for the next four years, and in 1994 the MNIST database was developed, for which LeNet-1 was too small, hence a new LeNet-4 was trained on it.

 A year later the AT&T Bell Labs collective reviewed various methods on handwritten character recognition in paper, using standard handwritten digits to identify benchmark tasks.
 These models were compared and the results showed that the latest network outperformed other models.

 By 1998 Yann LeCun, Leon Bottou, Yoshua Bengio, and Patrick Haffner were able to provide examples of practical applications of neural networks, such as two systems for recognizing handwritten characters online and models that could read millions of checks per day, which includes a description of LeNet-5.

 The research achieved great success and aroused the interest of scholars in the study of neural networks.
 While the architecture of the best performing neural networks today are not the same as that of LeNet, the network was the starting point for a large number of neural network architectures, and also brought inspiration to the field.